ethcatherders/PM/README.md

 ### Purpose
 The Ethereum Cat Herder Meeting is a regularly-scheduled project management meeting intended to bring together experienced project managers to facilitate the [Ethereum all core devs process](https://github.com/ethereum/pm).

+### Issues
+If you have an issue you would like discussed and aren't sure of the best place to file it, feel free to use the [Issues tab of this repository](https://github.com/ethereum-cat-herders/PM/issues).
+Cat Herders will review it and bring it up in a meeting if needed.

 ### Previous Meetings

  №  | Date                             | Notes          | Recording            |